Serene-Arc/listenbrainz-playlist-uploader/README.md

 ### Things to Do

-- Make the song search better so that more songs are matched.
 - Read the Listenbrainz rate limiting dynamically to be more efficient.
 - Add pagination for playlist finding.